 I don’t know about you, but growing up, I always remember popcorn mixes during the holidays.
 Especially those huge tins with regular, caramel, and cheese.
 I am a sucker for anything caramel and always loved the caramel corn flavor.

 We are also using organic popcorn from NOW.
 It is organic, non-GMO, has no additives, and makes the best and most natural puffs.
 A serving also has 5 grams of fiber and 4 grams of protein!
-It makes a great healthy snack, although we are jazzing it up with caramel sauce 😋
+It makes a great healthy snack as is, although we are jazzing it up.

 - coconut oil